Oshan96/monkey-dl/README.md

 sudo apt install ffmpeg
 ```

+#### Download failed and weird error came?
+Don't worry, it's because these websites are protected by various security measures.
+Simply, just visit the website manually, and restart the anime downloader!

+#### Still not able to download?
+Go ahead and post your issue [here](https://github.com/Oshan96/Anime-Downloader/issues).
+And I will look into the error and give necessary fixes!

 ## Running the application
 Navigate to the extracted folder and open a cmd or powershell window from that folder and execute "anime-dl.exe" from command line.